giovannellilab/Geomosaic/docs/commands/index.md

 ## Main cmds

-Geomosaic pipeline has four main commands:
+Geomosaic pipeline has five main commands:
 - _setup_
     - It creates the Geomosaic working directory and the relative sample folders based on the provided sample table, together with a Geomosaic config file (whose default name is: `gmsetup.yaml`)
 - _workflow_